shagunyadavvv/Customer-Review-Analysis-For-Leading-woman-clothing-E-Commerce-Company/README.md

 # Customer-Review-Analysis-For-Leading-woman-clothing-E-Commerce-Company
-One of the leading women's clothing e-commerce companies would like to analyze the customer’s behavior by analyzing customer’s demographics and reviews submitted on the website.**
+One of the leading women's clothing e-commerce companies would like to analyze the customer’s behavior by analyzing customer’s demographics and reviews submitted on the website.

 **Overview**

 Business Objectives:

-Our main objectives are as follows.
+Our main objectives are as follows:-

 a.
 Performing exploratory analysis of the data to understand the patterns